โฐ Minimum Connection Times

 Lee Gilmer Memorial Airport, identified by the IATA code GVL and ICAO code KGVL, is a premier general aviation facility serving the city of Gainesville and the Hall County region in northeast Georgia.
 Located just two miles south of the city's central business district, the airport stands as a significant piece of regional infrastructure, supporting business aviation, recreational flying, and critical emergency services.
 Its history is deeply rooted in the mid-20th century, having served as a key training site during World War II, a heritage still visible in its historic terminal architecture.

-The airport features a functional passenger terminal that provides a base for essential services, including well-appointed pilot lounges and meeting spaces.
+The airport operates a functional passenger terminal that provides a base for essential services, including well-appointed pilot lounges and meeting spaces.
 Technical infrastructure at the site is anchored by two primary asphalt runways, the longest of which (Runway 5/23) measures 5,500 feet and is equipped with a Medium Intensity Approach Lighting System (MALSR) and an Instrument Landing System (ILS).
 For visiting aircraft, the facility offers approximately 100 hangars, including modern corporate lease spaces and numerous T-hangars, alongside expansive tie-down areas managed by established Fixed-Base Operators (FBOs) such as Champion Aviation and Lanier Flight Center.

 Flight operations at Lee Gilmer Memorial are focused exclusively on general aviation, private charters, and flight instruction, as there are no scheduled commercial passenger services.
 The facility is a major hub for aviation education in Georgia, hosting the Lanier Flight Center which provides comprehensive pilot training and aircraft rental services.
 Ground transportation is highly convenient, with the airport located near the shores of Lake Lanier and major state routes, providing efficient access to the region's prominent manufacturing and poultry industry centers.
 The airport remains a vital component of the local economy, facilitating rapid transit for business leadership and providing a critical base for search and rescue and medical evacuation missions.